 Kidney cancer is one of the most common types of cancer diagnosed worldwide.
-It is the third most common urologic cancer among Canadian men and the most common among women (1).
-In Canada, 6400 new cases are estimated to be diagnosed in 2016 (1).
-Of these cases, around 33% will be metastatic at diagnosis, (2).
-Metastatic spread results in a 5-year survival of 12% (2).
+It is the third most common urological cancer among Canadian men and the most common among women.
+In 2017, approximately 6600 new cases were diagnosed in Canada.
+Of these cases, around 33% will be metastatic at diagnosis.
+Metastatic spread results in a five-year survival of 12%.

-During the last decade, the development of targeted therapies for metastatic renal cell carcinoma (mRCC) showed significant improvements over classic treatments of IFN-alpha and IL-2 regarding overall survival (OS), progression-free survival and patient-related outcomes including side effects and health-related quality of life (HRQoL) (3-7).
-However, annual costs associated with these treatments are estimated to be three to four times higher than treatments in the era before targeted therapies utilisation (8-10).
+During the last decade, the development of targeted therapies for metastatic renal cell carcinoma (mRCC) showed significant improvements over classic treatments of interferon (IFN)-alpha and interleukin (IL)-2 regarding overall survival (OS), progression-free survival, and patient-related outcomes, including side effects and health-related quality of life (HRQoL).3-7 However, annual costs associated with these treatments are estimated to be three to four times higher than treatments in the era before the use of targeted therapies.8-10

-Most reports on targeted therapies have used oncologic and patient-reported outcomes (3-7, 11, 12).
-Few studies have analyzed the impact of targeted therapies on health-care resource utilisation (HCRU) (8, 11).
+Most reports on targeted therapies have used oncological and patient-reported outcomes.3-7,11,12 Few studies have analyzed the impact of targeted therapies on healthcare resource use (HCRU).
 We believe HCRU could be an objective way to help assess overall quality of life of patients and costs associated with this treatment modality.
-Therefore, the primary objective of our study was to evaluate the impact of targeted therapies on HCRU in the mRCC population at our center.
-Secondary objectives were to evaluate the effect of targeted therapies on OS and treatment regimens compliance with the 2015 Canadian consensus statement (13).
+Therefore, the primary objective of our study was to evaluate the impact of targeted therapies on HCRU in the mRCC population at our centre.
+Secondary objectives were to evaluate the effect of targeted therapies on OS and treatment regimens compliance with the 2015 Canadian consensus statement.